Forecasting with time series imaging: Time series imaging and feature extraction

 An alternative to SBoF for image feature extraction is to use a deep CNN, which has achieved great breakthroughs in image processing \citep{Krizhevsky-ImageNet}.
-For example, Berkeley researchers \citep{Donahue2014DeCAF} proposed feature extraction methods called {DeCAF (a deep convolutional activation feature for generic visual recognition)} and directly use deep convolutional neural networks for feature extraction.
-Their experimental results show that the feature extraction method has greater advantages in accuracy compared with traditional image features.
+For example, Berkeley researchers \citep{Donahue2014DeCAF} proposed feature extraction methods called {DeCAF (a deep convolutional activation feature for generic visual recognition)} and directly used deep convolutional neural networks for feature extraction.
+Their experimental results show that the extracted features yield higher accuracy than traditional image features.
 In addition, some researchers \citep[e.g.,][]{Razavian2014CNN} use the features acquired by convolutional neural networks as the input of an image classifier, which significantly improves the image classification accuracy.

-Nonetheless, the performance of neural networks heavily depends on the setting of the network structure and the hyperparameters.
+Nonetheless, the performance of neural networks heavily depends on the setting of the network structure and the hyper-parameters.
 A deeper layer is often essential for achieving higher performance in a task.
 As a result, extensive computational power is needed.
-An appealing feature of our time series imaging approach is that there exists a large number of well pretrained neural network models for imaging classification.
+An appealing feature of our time series imaging approach is that a large number of well pre-trained neural network models for imaging classification exist.
 We could easily transfer the model to our task via transfer learning \citep{Pan2010A}, which has been widely used recently in a variety of fields such as image classification \citep{HAN201843} and natural language processing \citep{AHMAD2020112851}.
 To simplify our task, we use the fine-tuning approach \citep{Ge2017Borrowing} from the field of transfer learning.
-In short, it uses pretrained networks and makes adjustments to our tasks.
-We fix the parameters of the previous layers based on the pretrained model with ImageNet data and fine-tune the last few layers for our task. {In general, the closer the layer is to the first layer, the more general features can be extracted; the closer the layer is to the back layer, the more specific features for classification tasks can be extracted.} In this way, the speed of network training will be greatly accelerated, and it will also greatly improve the performance for our task.
+In short, it uses pre-trained networks and makes adjustments to our tasks.
+We fix the parameters of the previous layers based on the pre-trained model with ImageNet data and fine-tune the last few layers for our task. {In general, the closer the layer is to the first layer, the more general features can be extracted; the closer the layer is to the back layer, the more specific features for classification tasks can be extracted.} In this way, the computational efficiency of network training can be significantly accelerated.